davemaurer/daily_exercises/hashes/hashes_basic_2.md

     ```
     This is useful when you have a hash you want to add numeric values to, but want it to give you
     0 if you ask for a key that isn't in the hash.
-Like so:
+Like so: (Actually try this in your console)
     ```ruby
     weapons = Hash.new(0)

     weapons['water balloons'] += 1 # += would not work if the default value wasn't 0.
 If it's nil, you can't += it.
+Call weapons
+    # to see that your hash has changed.
+Try making a hash without the (0) part, just Hash.new, and see if you can use +=.

     weapons['death-ray'] #=> 0.
 If the default were not 0, you would get nil for this when asking how many death rays you have.
 So
     # if you wanted to dominate the world only if you had > 5 death rays, you couldn't write a conditional that would trigger your